Texas Child Protection Law Bench Book

 If, before an investigation is completed, the investigating agency believes that the immediate removal of a child from their home is necessary to protect the child from further abuse, or neglect, the investigating agency must file a petition or take other action under Tex.
 Fam.
 Code Chapter 262 to provide for the temporary care and protection of the child.
 Tex.
 Fam.
 Code § 261.302(d).

-Special Issue: Upon first contact with a parent or alleged perpetrator, the DFPS investigator must provide them with a written summary that includes an explanation that any statement or admission made by the person to anyone may be used against the person in a criminal case, as a basis to remove the child, or as a basis to terminate the person's relationship with the child.
+Special Issue: Upon first contact with a parent or other person having legal custody of a child, the DFPS investigator must provide them with a written summary that includes an explanation that any statement or admission made by the person to anyone may be used against the person in a criminal case, as a basis to remove the child, or as a basis to terminate the person's relationship with the child.

 The summary must also include known allegations under investigation and the investigator must verbally notify the person of their right to: